shubhamlokhande2147/Police-Duty-Scheduling/SRS_Document.md

    Admin will be able to login himself.
 Then admin will register attandance masters.
    Admin can also view the daily duty reports.
 If any emergency occcurs, then admin can arrange emergency meet.
-   Admin has authority to accept or reject officers as well as attendance masters leave.
+   Admin has authority to accept or reject officers as well as attendance master leave.
+   Admin has able to create different types of shifts(day,night,overtime).

  - Attendance Masters :